 Windows Server End of Life

-On January 10, 2023, Microsoft will end support for the 3rd Extended Security Update (ESU) for Windows Server 2008 and Windows Server 2008 R2.
-To ensure better performance, efficiency, and regular security updates, you are advised to upgrade any devices still running the 2008 family of products to the most current version of Windows Server.
+On January 9th, 2024, Microsoft will end the extended security updates for Windows Server 2008 and Windows Server 2008 R2.
+This final year of ESU was only available in Azure.
+If you still have any devices running the 2008 or 2008 R2 version, please make sure to update to the most current version of Windows Server.

 Windows Server Lifecycle Policy